On the geometric properties of multi-operator two-phase elliptic measure: Intro

-The reliance on the Riesz transform in \cite{azzam2017mutual} (in particular the results of \cite{girela2018riesz}) in proving Theorem \ref{t:amtdecomp} again leaves a full geometric characterization of the set of mutually absolutely continuous points currently out of reach in the setting herein, though we conjecture that such a strengthened characterization should also hold true.
+The proof of Theorem \ref{t:amtdecomp} relies heavily on the Riesz transform (in particular the results of \cite{girela2018riesz}).
+Thus, the analogous rectifiable structure (up to an $\omega^\pm$-null set) for mutually absolutely continuous points is currently out of reach in the setting herein.
+We conjecture that such a strengthened characterization should also hold true here, however.